Argentine War of Independence: Army of the Andes (1814–1818)

 On March 18, 1818, Osorio led a surprise attack on the joint Argentine-Chilean army, which had to retreat to Santiago, with heavy losses.
 In fact, among the confusion, Supreme Director O'Higgins was thought to be killed, and panic seized the patriot camp.
 Crippled after his defeat at Cancha Rayada, O'Higgins delegated the command of the troops entirely to San Martín in a meeting on the plains of Maipú.
 Then, on April 5, 1818, San Martín inflicted a decisive defeat on Osorio in the Battle of Maipú, after which the depleted royalists retreated to Concepcion, never again to launch a major offensive against Santiago.

 The Chile campaign is generally considered to be the conclusion of the Argentine War of Independence, as the further actions of the United Army into Peru were carried on under the authority of the Chilean government, not the United Provinces.
 However, defensive actions continued to be carried on in the northern frontier of the United Provinces until the 1825 Battle of Ayacucho, which ended the royalist threat from the Upper Peru.

-The uprising of San Martin's army in Peru took place and they were passed en bloc to the Spanish army, except for a squadron of horsemen of the Granaderos that did not pass, the fact meant the disappearance of the forces taken to Peru by General José de San Martín, so the Argentine historian Bartolomé Mitre wrote: "being thus dissolved by the mutiny and treason the memorable Army of the Andes."